Ghosty-Tongue/iHeartRadio-Recorder/README.md

 2. Select a station from the list of available stations.
 3. Click on "Record" to start recording the station's live stream.
 4. Click "Stop" to stop recording.
 The file will be saved in the current directory with the name `<StationName>_<YYYY-MM-DD_HH-MM-SS>.mp3`.
+5. After recording, the application will provide the option to play back the recorded audio.

+### Example Recorded Audio

+You can listen to a sample recorded audio from the application [here](https://openrbxl.com/assets/demo.mp3).
+This file serves as an example of what your recordings will sound like.

 ### License